surniaulula/wpsso-google-merchant-feed/readme.txt

 == Upgrade Notice ==

-= 5.0.0-dev.3 =
+= 5.0.0-b.1 =

-(2023/01/11) Updated the default feed URL from '/merchant-feed/' to '/google-merchant/feed/rss2/'.
+(2023/01/11) Changed the default feed URL from '/merchant-feed/' to '/google-merchant/feed/rss2/'.
 Renamed the SSO settings page from "Merchant Feed" to "Google Merchant".

 = 4.2.0 =